Sarah Drew

-Sarah Drew is an American actress and director.
-She played Hannah Rogers in The WB family drama series Everwood (2004–2006) and Dr. April Kepner in the ABC medical drama series Grey's Anatomy (2009–2018, 2021–2022).
+Sarah Drew (born October 1, 1980) is an American actress and director.
+She is known for her roles as Stacy Rowe in the MTV animated series Daria (1997–2001), Hannah Rogers in The WB family drama series Everwood (2004–2006), and Dr. April Kepner in the ABC medical drama series Grey's Anatomy (2009–18; 2021–22).
+She currently plays the lead role of Emily Lane in the Hallmark Christmas mystery series Mistletoe Murders (2024–present).

 Early life

 Drew was born and raised in Stony Brook, New York, where she attended The Stony Brook School.
-Her mother, Dr. Jeannie Drew, is now teaching biology at an independent private school for girls in Manhattan.
-Her father, Rev. Charles Drew, is the senior pastor at Emmanuel Presbyterian Church in New York City.
+Her mother, Dr. Jeannie Drew, taught biology at an independent private school for girls in Manhattan.
+Her father, the Rev. Charles Drew, is the senior pastor at Emmanuel Presbyterian Church in New York City.
 Her brother, Allen Drew, is a pastor at Mt.
 Airy Community Church in Philadelphia and director of an a cappella group at Germantown Friends School.
 She received a bachelor's degree in drama from the University of Virginia in 2002.
+Her second cousin is actor Ben McKenzie.

 Career

 In 1997, while in high school, Drew voiced Stacy Rowe on the animated series Daria.
 She also voiced that character in the Daria television films Is It Fall Yet? and Is It College Yet?.
 In 2001, she made her professional stage debut as Juliet in Romeo and Juliet at the McCarter Theatre in Princeton, New Jersey.
 She made her Broadway debut in 2003 in Vincent in Brixton, which later took her to London's West End.
 She made the move to television with a guest role in the series Wonderfalls, and was in the film Radio.
 She appeared as Katie Burrell, the daughter of a Japanese relocation camp sergeant, in the 2007 film American Pastime.

 From 2004 to 2006, Drew starred as Hannah Rogers in The WB drama series Everwood.
 She later guest-starred on Cold Case, Law & Order: Special Victims Unit, Medium, Castle, Glee, Privileged, Supernatural, and Private Practice.
 She starred in the Hallmark Hall of Fame film Front of the Class (2008), and from 2008 to 2009, she had a recurring role as Kitty Romano in the AMC drama series Mad Men.
 In 2014, she starred in the film Moms' Night Out.